-When a small kitchen appliance breaks, what do you do?
-Most people throw it out and buy a new one.
-But is that the right move?
-After all, some small appliances can be repaired very affordably with a call to a local repair shop or the manufacturer.
-Here’s a guide to help you decide when small appliance repair is worth it and when it’s better to throw the broken device away and replace it.
+When a small appliance like a microwave breaks, many people throw it out and buy a new one.
+But sometimes repairing the appliance would be more economical.
+Here’s a guide to help you decide when small home appliance repair is worth it.

 - Door switch problems